s153242/Badminton-Few-shot-learning/index.md

 ## Welcome to my website
 This website seeks to stand as support to my thesis Few-Shot Action Recognition for BadmintonStroke Classification.
 On the website I will show different data examples and model results.
+It should be seen as a tool for better visualizing the findigs as presenting video data in a paper information can quickly be lost.

 ### Markdown